6813 trees raised this Arbor Month!

 by Carla Wessels

-Thank you so much to everyone who contributed to trees in September.
+Thank you so much to everyone who contributed to trees this Arbor Month.
 The enthusiasm and support we experienced in September is a true credit to all our TREEmendous supporters.

 We believe planting trees can help save the world.

 Our Arbor Month campaign was spurred on and inspired by international research that “highlights global tree restoration as our most effective climate change solution to date” [The global tree restoration potential].

 It is clear that tree planting has the potential to be one of the most efficient solutions to climate change.

 Tree planting is not the most appropriate intervention for all biomes – and careful research and consideration should be given before attempting a forest restoration project.

 At Greenpop we plant trees in existing, degraded forest ecosystems – across Sub-Saharan Africa.

 We believe in planting trees where it is contextually relevant.

 The trees raised in September will be planted in 2020 as part of our on-going forest restoration programme, Forests for Life.